-The Ultimate Guide to Webinars: 37 Tips for Successful Webinars
+The Ultimate Guide to Webinars: 41 Tips for Successful Webinars

 Giving your attendees a voice and letting them influence the direction of your webinar strategy also builds brand loyalty.

 Want to know whether your attendees loved or hated your webinar?
-Ask them!

 Ask attendees to take a brief survey so they can provide feedback that will help you improve moving forward.

-After the event is over, follow up with participants by sending them additional content.
+After the event, follow up with participants by sending them additional content.
 This includes:

 - People who registered but didn’t show up.